Please see our main article about Analysis for general information.

 - Type (Select Post-editing)

-- Name (if left empty, it will be named automatically "Analysis #1" etc)
+- Name - if left empty, it will be named automatically "Analysis #1" etc. Renaming macros can be used to generate names automatically

 - Analyze TM post-editing (calculating the post-editing effort for matches from the translation memory.)